awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Warning**
 Deletion of the CMK will permanently put the cluster in a degraded state\.
 If any CMKs used for cluster creation are scheduled for deletion, verify that this is the intended action before deletion\.
 Once the key is deleted, there is no path to recovery for the cluster\.

-1. Cluster provisioning usually takes between 10 and 15 minutes\.
+1. Cluster provisioning takes several minutes\.
 You can query the status of your cluster with the following command\.
 When your cluster status is `ACTIVE`, you can proceed\.

    ```
    aws eks --region <region-code> describe-cluster --name <my-cluster> --query "cluster.status"